 Articles

-Understanding the differences between TPM & TPO
+Understanding the Difference Between TPM & TPO

 If you were looking at Trade Promotion Management (TPM) and Trade Promotion Optimization’s (TPO) relationship status on your favorite social media app, the label you would probably see is “It’s Complicated.”
 TPM and TPO are capabilities that are connected, have some overlaps, and other notable differences.